 Mr. DiLeo has served on the Board of Directors since January 2015.
 From 2002 until 2015, he served as a director of RFMD.
 He is currently the principal of Daniel DiLeo, LLC, a consulting firm that he founded in March 2002.
 Mr. DiLeo was an Executive Vice President of Agere Systems Inc., a manufacturer of semiconductor components and optoelectronics, from March 2001 to April 2002.
+He served as President of the Optoelectronics Division of Lucent Technologies, Inc., a manufacturer of semiconductor components and optoelectronics and optoelectronics, from March 2001 to April 2002.
 He served as President of the Optoelectronics Division of Lucent Technologies, Inc., a manufacturer of semiconductor components and optoelectronics, from November 1999 to March 2001, Vice President from June 1998 to October 1999 and Vice President of the wireless business unit from January 1995 to May 1998.
-He currently sits on the board of and/or advises several private semiconductor industry, including specific expertise in device design, development, manufacturing and marketing.
+He currently sits on the board of and/or advises several private semiconductor device companies in the U.S. Mr. DiLeo brings to the Board and its committees over 37 years of experience in the semiconductor industry, including specific expertise in device design, development, manufacturing and marketing.
 In addition, Mr. DiLeo has extensive knowledge of global markets, capital projects and strategic development.